elixir-nx/ex_faiss/README.md

 ### GPU Installation

 If you have an NVIDIA GPU with CUDA installed, you can enable the GPU build by setting the environment variable `USE_CUDA=true`.
-Note that if you have already built Faiss without GPU support, you will need to delete the cached build before continuuing.
+Note that if you have already built Faiss without GPU support, you will need to delete the cached build before continuing.
 You can clean the existing installation by running `make clean`.

 ## Working with Indices